Flotomate/product_docs/source/asset-management/manage-software-license.rst

    Multiple Machines, or Node Lock.
 It shows the following data points:

    a. **Allocations**: This shows the number of machines allocated to
-      the License. {Product} allows more Allocation than the Purchase Count.
+      the License.
+Flotomate allows more Allocation than the Purchase Count.

    b. **Purchase Count**: This refers to the total allowable